amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ![Pull requests](/img/images/pull-request.png)

 Use the dropdowns to compare the GitHub repository on your browser with the one on your computer.
-Click on **Create pull request** to submit your changes for review by the owner of the repository.
+Click on **Create pull request** to submit your changes for the owner of the repository to review.

 ![New pull request](/img/images/new-pull-request.png)